Here’s one of many Urban Dictionary definitions of hooking up:

 But should Christians add anything to these rules?

-Giving equal time and pleasure affirms the importance of both (or all) individuals in the interaction — that is loving.
-But it doesn’t center love which, as Christians, I think we need to do.
+GGG is loving: Giving equal time and pleasure affirms the importance of both (or all) individuals in the interaction.
+But it doesn’t necessarily center love which, as Christians, I think we need to do.

+But how does on center love?
+Certainly not through rules.
 Putting too many regulations on how to love weakens its potency.
-Instead, love needs to be situational.
+Love needs to be situational.
 It’s an instinct.
 It requires listening to one’s heart, humility, trial and error.

 Over a year ago, I went on a date with a guy who seemed to really like me.
 He kept telling me I had a “light in my eyes.”
 He was very kind.
 But I just wasn’t interested.
 Instead of telling him that, I slept with him.
 I treated sex very casually.
 It was easier to go through the motions of sex than it was to be honest with him.